The University of Central Lancashire is located at the northern edge of Preston city centre.

 The old classical style building overlooking Avenham Walk promenade was part of the early Harris Institute along with the red brick building in Corporation Street.
 The newer building next to the red brick one was built in the 1960's and was the Harris Technical College.
 This was closed and rebuilt due to corroding cement and asbestos fears.
 At that time the Avenham building was for fine art and the Corporation Street building for graphic and fine art.

 The Corporation Street building is named as the Victoria Jubilee Technical School in the Ordnance Survey map of 1909, next door is an area of parkland.
 This is where the 1960's building was built.
 The area to the north on Fylde Road beyond St Peter's church (closed) is now the modern university building.
 Just beyond this between Fylde Road and Moor Lane is the student accommodation.
+In 2021 student accommodation is all round the college buildings.

 In 2017 the University of Central Lancashire has a £200m plan.
 In 2018 the new Engineering and Innovation building is well underway and the Fylde Building has been demolished to make way for a grand Student Centre at Adelphi.
+The Fylde Building having once been a Social Security office before being taken over by UCLan.
+My sister worked there after leaving Liverpool University around 1973.

 Artists impression of the Student Centre to be across from the Engineering Building: